How to get touch with us over the festive period

 Positive consequences of divorce for children

-Stability - Uncertainty about the future can be an inherent part of divorce, with siblings often having to travel back and forth between their parents and/or step parents.
+Stability - Uncertainty about the future can be an inherent part of divorce, with siblings often having to travel back and forth between their parents and/or step-parents.
 Children appreciate predictability and routine so any sudden changes can cause additional stress.
-Siblings are able to act as one of the few constant forms of stability throughout this difficult time.
+Siblings can act as one of the few constant forms of stability throughout this difficult time.

 The importance of keeping siblings together